Innovative advertising for skilled craft

 Interesting for the following professional groups: Forester, landscape gardener, arborist.

 Training on real devices is also supported and extended with digital tools.
 This leads to a better simulation of the handling and haptics of the devices – making sure nothing stands in the way of realistic training.
-The example video demonstrates from forestry South Africa demonstrates how it is done.Watch now
+The example video demonstrates from forestry South Africa demonstrates how it is done.Watch video

 The Digitalization of Education